 In Part 1 of my Productivity series last week, I shared some of my favorite productivity tips that easily translate over to the entire workforce, as well as handy tricks for improving employment sourcing and hiring processes.
+Introducing different workforce management incentives, such as working on productivity can improve the efficiency of any business drastically.
 This week, I have nine more tips that I’ve successfully used to make my HR processes more productive.

 Some of the top HR productivity threats include managing time cards, updating employee information, managing benefits, reporting, and tracking Paid Time Off (PTO).
 In our age of technology, however, many options exist to help streamline these repetitive processes, like using management services, where this sort of software has helped my company complete HR tasks more productively.